 The SHAPE-ID project toolkit supporting pathways to interdisciplinary and transdisciplinary research is now available online at www.shapeidtoolkit.eu.
 It offers practical tools and resources to help researchers, research organisations, funders, policymakers, and societal partners make informed decisions about developing and supporting inter-and transdisciplinary research.

-The following are reports and websites that may be useful to those interested in inter- and transdisciplinary research.
+The following are a selection of reports and websites that may be useful to those interested in inter- and transdisciplinary research.
 In some cases SHAPE-ID partners have been involved in their production but they are not project outputs.
 See Outputs for SHAPE-ID policy briefs, reports and other publications.

 This report arose from a one day intensive workshop co-hosted by Trinity College Dublin and Dublin City University in June 2016 supported by funding from the Irish Research Council.
 The aim of the workshop was to explore how Interdisciplinary Research (IDR) can enable researchers to achieve deeper impact for their work than would be otherwise possible and to draw recommendations from key stakeholders within the academic community on the island of Ireland as to how IDR might be better supported.

 The Intereach community brings together practitioners and researchers of interdisciplinary integration – people who connect across teams, disciplines, and sectors to solve problems requiring diverse expertise.
 The community shares best practices, success metrics, and ideas for establishing intereach career paths.
 They also run an excellent webinar series which is available on their website.